-For 2024, the CIT program will be supervised by Justin Shulman and Hannah Cooper.
+For 2025, the CIT program will be supervised by Erin Goldsman, in addition to the CIT supervisors.
 The program will include:

 - Leadership program and character development - On-the-job training (unit and specialty placements) - Planning and implementation of an All Camp Program - Planning and implementation of peer evening activities - An incredible 5 day out-of-camp trip - An opportunity to attend staff sessions, and staff social activities - SO MUCH MORE!